BigSoftVideo/DOTEbase/canvas.md

 By right clicking on the Canvas in blank space one can insert a grouping box.
 Any clips placed within that box will be grouped together and can be moved together by dragging the box.

+### Adding Text nodes

+A Text node can be added by right clicking the Canvas and selecting `Add notes node`.
+An emoji icon can be added as well the font size/colour and shape of the node etc.

+A Text node can be linked to other nodes by selecting it and clicking one of the link receptors that are visible.
+Drag the line to another node receptor.

+### Adding labels

+A Label node can by added by right clicking the Canvas and selecting `Add label node`.
+The font size/colour can be changed as well as the shape of the node etc.

+A Lavel node can be linked to other nodes by selecting it and clicking one of the link receptors that are visible.
+Drag the line to another node receptor.

 ### Changing defaults in Settings